Pricing and Optimization in Shared Vehicle Systems: An Approximation Framework: Applications of our Framework

 Regarding the second guarantee, we have:

-The first inequality is again a simple application of Theorem \ref{thm:pricing} while the second holds since $\widetilde{\q}$ is a feasible solution of the elevated flow relaxation and therefore satisfies its last constraint. \end{proof}
+The first inequality is again an application of Lemmas~\ref{lem:infinite} and \ref{lem:finite}, while the second holds since $\widetilde{\q}$ is a feasible solution of the elevated flow relaxation and therefore satisfies its last constraint. \end{proof}

-We note that the same approach yields multicriterion approximation algorithms for settings in which more than one constraint of the form $\Psi_m(\cdot)\geq c$ is given.